Jimlah/hngi7task2Nodejs/README.md

 - Run server with `npm start` to start server
 - In the app.js file we have our server initializtion
 - In the routes file we have the address of the api
-- In the controller file the function that api will doing
+- In the controller file the functions that api will doing

 ## How to start the docker container
 Build the docker image
 docker build --tag flash-resize .